Climate Excellence Standard for health sector suppliers

 Use of the standard will include showcasing suppliers that attain climate excellence status, giving them visibility at events and publications, and highlighting the collaborations that make advancements possible.
 By featuring successes by health care leaders, we will accelerate momentum to decarbonize the sector, ultimately influencing the broader economy.

-Health systems and their group purchasing organizations may embed some or all of the requirements into requests for information, requests for proposals, or contracts so product or supplier selection is informed by emissions performance.
+Health systems and their group purchasing organizations shall embed some or all of the requirements into requests for information, requests for proposals, or contracts so product or supplier selection is informed by emissions performance.

 Supplier performance will be verifiable through publicly accessible websites.